ranok/pdfchat/README.md

 # PDFChat!
-Silly proof-of-concept for a PDF chatroom, showcasing the incredibly silly power of PDF (and Word).
+Silly proof-of-concept for a PDF chatroom, showcasing the incredibly silly power of PDF (and Microsoft Word).

 For more information reach out to me on the [fediverse](https://mountaincommunity.co/@jacob)